skov11/modular-discord-bot/README.md

-# Discord Verification Bot
+# Modular Discord Bot

-A modular, plugin-based Discord bot built with Discord.js v14+.
-Originally designed for user verification via dual screenshot submission and admin approval, now extended with a flexible plugin system that allows easy addition of new features and commands.
+A flexible, plugin-based Discord bot framework built with Discord.js v14+.
+Features a modular architecture that allows easy addition and removal of functionality through plugins.
+Includes a comprehensive verification plugin for user verification via dual screenshot submission and admin approval.

 ## ✨ Features

-### Core Features
+### Core Bot Framework

 - **Plugin System**: Modular architecture allowing easy addition and removal of features
 - **Dynamic Command Loading**: Commands are loaded from plugins at runtime
 - **Plugin Configuration**: Each plugin can have its own configuration settings
-- **Hot-reload Support**: Plugins can be reloaded without restarting the bot
+- **Unified Logging**: All events logged to `bot.log` with plugin categorization
+- **Easy Extensibility**: Create new plugins to add any Discord bot functionality
+- **Configuration Validation**: Built-in tools to verify setup correctness

+### Included Plugins

-### Verification Plugin Features
+#### Verification Plugin

 - **Dual Screenshot Verification**: `/verify` command requires 2 screenshots with character name and guild name parameters
 - **Image Validation**: Automatic validation to ensure both uploads are valid image files (PNG, JPG, GIF, WebP)